taylorai/aiq/README.md

 - `aiq train`: Train a text classifier (linear model) on a stream of embedded texts with labels
 - `aiq classify`: Classify a stream of unlabeled text embeddings

 These commands can operate on text and JSONL files, but they can also **read from stdin.** This means that you can chain them together: for example, you can use a single command to stream a text file in to be labeled, pipe the labeled data through an embedding model, and finally pipe the embedded, labeled training data through classifier training.
-(See the Quickstart below to learn how!)
+(See the Quickstart to learn how!)

 ## Quickstart